Major League II: Plot

-In the previous season, the Cleveland Indians won the division title by beating the New York Yankees in a one-game playoff, but were defeated in the ALCS by the Chicago White Sox.

-The success of last season has changed the attitudes of the Indians.
-Pitching sensation Rick "Wild Thing" Vaughn has become a media sensation and is now more concerned about his public image than his pitching, causing him to lose the edge on his fastball.
-Instead, he begins to rely on highly ineffective breaking balls, to which he gives nicknames such as "Eliminator" and "Humiliator".
-Home run hitter Pedro Cerrano becomes a Buddhist and adopts a more placid, carefree style as opposed to the angry and aggressive player he was before.
-Center fielder Willie Mays Hayes has become a Hollywood actor and now fancies himself a power hitter, due to a sprained knee he suffered while shooting his new film, a box office flop.
-Aging catcher and team leader Jake Taylor has also returned, but once again is dealing with injuries to his knees.
+After winning the division title the previous season, success has changed the attitudes of the Cleveland Indians.
+They lost the American League Championship against the Chicago White Sox.
+Rick "Wild Thing" Vaughn has become a media sensation and is more concerned about his public image than his pitching.
+Home run hitter Pedro Cerrano becomes a Buddhist and adopts a carefree style.
+Center fielder Willie Mays Hayes has become a Hollywood actor and fancies himself a power hitter since he got injured in his movie.
+Aging catcher and team leader Jake Taylor is dealing with injuries to his knees.

-Rachel Phelps, the owner who previously attempted to sabotage them last season, sells the team to Roger Dorn, who has retired as an active player to become the team owner.
+Rachel Phelps, the owner who attempted to sabotage them last season, sells the team to Roger Dorn, who has retired as an active player to become the team owner.
 One of his first acts is to sign arrogant Oakland Athletics all-star catcher Jack Parkman, which forces Jake to compete for his old position.
-To further complicate things, minor-league catcher Rube Baker has also been invited to camp despite his inability to throw the ball back to the pitcher with any consistency.
+Minor-league catcher Rube Baker has also been invited to camp despite his inability to consistently throw the ball back to the pitcher.
 As the team breaks camp, manager Lou Brown informs Taylor that he is keeping him on as a coach rather than a player.
-Jake is upset at first but reluctantly accepts the position.

-The Indians get off to a slow start, with various complications and conflicts between the players.
-Parkman quickly becomes a divisive figure in the clubhouse due to his ego, for which Lou suspends him after Parkman criticizes the team in the local papers.
-Parkman then informs Lou that the suspension is moot as he has been traded to the White Sox.
-Lou confronts Dorn for not consulting him about the trade.
-Dorn explains that he could no longer afford to pay Parkman's salary and had no choice but to trade him.
-In return, Japanese import Isuro "Kamikaze" Tanaka, a gifted left fielder with a penchant for crashing into the fence, is sent to the Indians.
+The Indians get off to a slow start.
+Parkman becomes a divisive figure in the clubhouse due to his ego, for which Lou suspends him.
+Parkman then informs Lou that the suspension is moot as he has been traded to the Chicago White Sox.
+In return, Japanese import Isuro Kamikaze Tanaka, a gifted left fielder with a penchant for crashing into the fence, arrives.